Unit activation codes

 • down arrow icon Descending (from Z to A or from 9 to 0).

 A focused view of the "Activation codes" section within the "CMS Manager" interface.
 A cursor is positioned over the "Unit" column header, which features a downward-facing arrow to indicate that the codes are sorted by "Unit" name in descending order.
-The table displays several columns, including "Code", "Unit", "Shared with", "Validity period, d", "Activation time", and "Expiration time".
+The table displays several columns, including "Code", "Unit", "Shared with", "Validity period, d", "Activation", and "Estimated expiration".

 If you find a mistake in the text, please select it and press Ctrl+Enter.